JacobSal/EvoPatient/README.md

 # EvoPatient
 The official repository for our paper [LLMs Can Simulate Standardized Patients via Agent Coevolution](https://arxiv.org/abs/2412.11716).

-## A Note from the Author
-*As the author, I would like to share a few words at the beginning.
-This project was initially developed when I first entered graduate school, together with several collaborators who shared a strong interest in multi-agent systems.
-Since we were often working remotely, parts of the code inevitably became somewhat repetitive and loosely organized.
-I apologize for that.*

-*Many researchers have recently reached out to ask whether this code could be open-sourced.
-After careful consideration, I decided to release it as is — as a demo version of our internal system — even though it has not been fully cleaned up.
-I understand that reproducing a complex multi-agent system can be time-consuming, and I hope this repository can serve as a useful reference or starting point for others to build upon and improve.*

-*I welcome anyone to contact me by email if you need assistance in reproducing or extending the system.
-When time allows, I plan to continue refining and improving this project.
-I believe that sharing — even if imperfect — is better than withholding, and that “something is better than nothing.”*

 # Simulated Patient System

 A multi-agent simulation system for medical diagnosis that mimics patient-doctor interactions using large language models.
 This is the official repository for the paper "[LLMs Can Simulate Standardized Patients via Agent Coevolution](https://arxiv.org/abs/2412.11716)".